The Power of Equations and Custom Metrics

 Boolean Logic

-Here we’ve changed our approach using Boolean logic.
-We are filtering tickers where the EPS for the most recent quarter exceeded 1 quarter ago by 20% and EPS of 1 quarter ago exceeded two quarters ago by 10%.
+Our equation is filtering for tickers where the EPS for the most recent quarter exceeded 1 quarter ago by 20% and the EPS of 1 quarter ago exceeded the EPS of two quarters ago by 10%.
+In other words accelerating earnings over the past two quarters.

 Boolean logic